maxim2266/str/README.md

 Reorders the string objects in the given range in such a way that there are two partitions: one where each object is unique within the input range, and another partition with all the remaining objects.
-The unique partition is stored at the beginning of the array, and is sorted in ascending order, followed by the partition with remaining objects.
+The unique partition is stored at the beginning of the array, and is sorted in ascending order, followed by the partition with all remaining objects.
 Returns the number of unique objects.

 #### Memory Management